Iceland

 Climb inside a volcano

-One of the most thrilling things to do in Iceland is to climb inside the Thrihnukagigur volcano, deep into the volcano’s mesmerising magma chamber – the only magma chamber in the world that you can descend into.
+One of the most thrilling things to do on a cruise around Iceland is to climb inside the Thrihnukagigur volcano, deep into the volcano’s mesmerising magma chamber – the only magma chamber in the world that you can descend into.
 Sound terrifying?
 Don’t worry, the volcano has been lying dormant for 4,000 years.

 Visit a geothermal power plant